mapbender/mapbender/docs/sources/sources.md

 - `hasBounds()`: is this layer restricted to spatial bbox?
 - `getBounds(projCode, inheritFromParent)`: if `hasBounds()` returns true, calculate and return the bbox in the given SRS
 - `isInScale(scale)`: Should the layer be displayed at this scale level?
-- `intersectsExtent(extent, srsName)`: Does the layer has contents in this extent?
+- `intersectsExtent(extent, srsName)`: Does the layer have features in this extent?
 - `getSupportedMenuOptions()`: Returns a list of menu options supported by this layer.
 See [below](#custom-layer-tree-menu-item) for details
 - `getLegend()`: Returns the legend for this layer.
 The legend can be either an external url to an image (e.g. for WMS services) or a style definition that is rendered on a canvas.
 See [below](#legend-entries-for-custom-sources) for details